 The Australian pullup, also known as a bodyweight row, is a great way to develop pulling strength on your journey to the full pullup.
 It is known as an Aussie, because you need to get “down under” the bar with your body in a horizontal plane.
 This will make the leverage of your body more favorable for you to practice pulling your body towards the bar by also using your feet for support.

 For this exercise, you need to find a bar around hip height and get down under it.
 Grasp the bar with an overhand grip and lay back as you extend your arms and legs.
 Your body should be in a straight line and your feet together.
 Tense your abdominals, squeeze your glutes and pull your chest towards the bar.

 If this variation is too difficult, you can bend your knees, further “shortening” the length of your body and allowing you to push off your feet during each rep.

 Bodyweight Row do 3 sets of 10 reps

-Practicing partial range of motion pullups are great to add to your routine once you can do the previous steps with ease.
+Partial range of motion pullups are great to add to your routine once you can do the previous steps with ease.
 For this exercise you will need an overhand bar and a box or step directly beneath it.
-I would recommend using an underhand grip to grab the bar, like you did in the flex hang.
+Use an underhand grip to grab the bar, like you did in the flex hang.
 Jump for the first part of the rep, and then attempt to pull yourself up the rest of the way.
 Once you get over the bar, you can practice the eccentric, or lowering phase of the exercise where you lower back down as slowly as possible.

 Partials/Negatives do as many as you can in one set, rest for 25 minutes and repeat

-I approached my chinup training as a 1RM in weightlifting usually doing 35 sets of 1 rep to failure with long rests in between.
+You can approach your chinup training as a 1RM in weightlifting, usually doing 35 sets of 1 rep to failure with long rests in between.
 Eventually, 1 rep will turn into sets of 2, 3… and so on.